Sun Exposure

 - Tanning as a longevity strategy.
 Tans are visible UV damage; they are not the source of the cardiovascular and mood benefits of sun, which appear at sub-erythemal doses long before tanning.

 - "You can store vitamin D in summer for winter."
-The half-life of 25(OH)D is several weeks; a Czech-latitude summer cannot cover a Czech-latitude winter.
-Use oral D3 across the dark months — see Core supplements.
+The half-life of 25(OH)D is several weeks; a high-latitude summer cannot cover a high-latitude winter.
+Use oral D3 across the dark months — see Vitamin D.

 Further reading